nextbreakpoint/infrastructure-as-code/README.md

 - [Consul](https://www.consul.io) for services discovery

-- [OpenVPN](https://openvpn.net) for connecting to private servers
+- [OpenVPN](https://openvpn.net) for secure connection to private machines

+The infrastructure is created using tools such as [Docker](https://www.docker.com), [Terraform](https://www.terraform.io) and [Packer](https://www.packer.io).

-All servers are created within a private network.
-They can be accessed via SSH using a Bastion server, or via VPN connection using OpenVPN server.
+    EC2 machines are created within a private network and they are accessible via SSH, using a Bastion machine, or via VPN connection, using a OpenVPN

 ## Install required tools